dxinteractive/dendriform/packages/dendriform/README.md

 ### Creation

 Create a new dendriform form using `new Dendriform()`, or by using the `useDendriform()` hook if you're inside a React component's render method.
+Pass it the initial value to put in the form, or a function that returns your initial value.

+The `useDendriform()` hook on its own will never cause a stateful update to the component it's in; the hook just returns an unchanging reference to a Dendriform instance.

 ```js
 import {Dendriform, useDendriform} from 'dendriform';